Saskatoon: Government and politics

+Municipal

+Saskatoon is governed by a City Council comprising ten councillors elected to represent ten separate wards, and a mayor elected city-wide.
+Historically, councillors have at times been elected at-large, and term lengths for both councillors (known as aldermen until 1991) and mayors have varied over time; council has operated on a ward-basis continuously since 1994, while both mayors and councillors have served four-year terms since 2012.
+Municipal elections are held in the fall.
+As of 2025, 209 individuals have served on the town or city council, and 29 individuals have served as mayor, with 24 of those individuals having first served as a councillor.
+The city's current mayor, elected in the 2024 municipal election, is Cynthia Block.

 Provincial

-As of October 26, 2020, Saskatoon is represented in the Legislative Assembly of Saskatchewan by 14 of the province's 61 MLAs, 6 of which are members of the NDP and 8 of which are members of the Saskatchewan Party.
+Saskatoon is represented in the Legislative Assembly of Saskatchewan by 15 of the province's 61 MLAs, including the riding of Martensville-Blairmore, which contains one of the city's neighbourhoods.
+Following the 2024 Saskatchewan general election in October 2024, thirteen of the city's MLAs are members of the New Democratic Party, and two, including the MLA for Martensville-Blairmore, are members of the governing Saskatchewan Party.

 Federal

-As of September 20, 2021, Saskatoon is represented by 3 MPs in the Canadian House of Commons, all of which belong to the Conservative Party of Canada.
+Saskatoon is represented by three MPs in the Canadian House of Commons.
+Following the 2025 Canadian federal election, all three seats belong to members of the Conservative Party.

 Infrastructure

 Health care

 The Saskatchewan Health Authority is responsible for health care delivery in the area.
-They operate three hospitals within the city boundaries, these include Royal University Hospital, Saskatoon City Hospital, and St. Paul's Hospital (Saskatoon).
+They operate four hospitals within the city boundaries, these include Royal University Hospital, Saskatoon City Hospital, and St. Paul's Hospital (Saskatoon), as well as Jim Pattison Children's Hospital, which is located within Royal University Hospital.
 Royal University Hospital is a teaching and research hospital that operates in partnership with the University of Saskatchewan.
 The health authority also operates hospitals in smaller neighbouring communities.
 In addition to hospitals the health authority operates long-term care facilities, clinics and other health care services.
 Jim Pattison Children's Hospital began construction in 2014 and opened in 2019 under the auspices of what was then the Saskatoon Health Region, since absorbed into the Saskatchewan Health Authority.